 In conducting a review of an application concerns were expressed in terms of the lack of scientific rigour for the development of criteria for the Australian environment and that complaints from residents could not be explained when there was ‘compliance’ with the nominated criteria, as the generalised dB(A) parameter does not appear to adequately protect people.
 The evaluation of such concerns had led to further investigations that have raised even more questions.

-Utilising instrumentation far superior to standard sound level meters, our testing revealed the presence of low frequency noise components in the infrasound region, being frequencies below 20 Hz.
+Utilising instrumentation far superior to standard sound level meters, our testing revealed the presence of a periodic signature in the infrasound region, being frequencies below 20 Hz.

 The results of our measurements in relation to wind farms has identified that more investigations are required in that our testing has established the following:

-- the infrasound has been identified at residential receivers,
+- the infrasound signature has been identified at residential receivers,

 - the infrasound when analysed in narrow bands reveals the fundamental frequency associated with the blade pass frequency and multiple harmonics of that frequency,